awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-reference-callbacks.md

 **Callback methods:**
 + `getClientReadyCallback`: Reports a ready state for the client\.
 + `getStorageOverflowPressureCallback`: Reports storage overflow or pressure\.
-This callback is called when the storage utilization exceeds the `STORAGE_PRESSURE_NOTIFICATION_THRESHOLD` value, which is 5 percent of the overall storage size\.
+This callback is called when the storage utilization drops below the `STORAGE_PRESSURE_NOTIFICATION_THRESHOLD` value, which is 5 percent of the overall storage size\.
 For more information, see [StorageInfo](producer-reference-structures-producer.md#producer-reference-structures-producer-storageinfo)\.

 For the source code for `ClientCallbackProvider`, see [Include\.h](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/master/kinesis-video-pic/src/client/include/com/amazonaws/kinesis/video/client/Include.h)\.